SopadeGalinha/SopadeGalinha/README.md

 </h1>

 <p align="center">
   🚀 Welcome to my corner of the coding universe!
-I'm Jhonata, but you can call me Sopa.
-As a passionate Data Engineer and RPA Developer at Nós SGPS, I spend my days shaping data and automating processes.
-When I'm not immersed in code, you'll find me diving into the captivating world of Unity 3D.
+I'm Jhonata, but you can also call me Sopa.
+Cuurrently I'm a Data Engineer and RPA Developer at Nós SGPS, where I spend my days shaping data and automating processes.
 </p>

 <p align="center">